 Fulbright Arctic Initiative

-Successful candidates will include scholars or practitioners active in the academic, public or private sectors that demonstrate outstanding qualifications and a record of experience and accomplishment in an area clearly related to one of the designated research themes.
-Applicants must be conducting current research relevant to the program's themes and objectives, be open to exploring and incorporating comparative, interdisciplinary approaches in their investigations, and interested in developing collaborative activities with other Fulbright Arctic Initiative Scholars.
+Successful candidates will include scholars at all career stages, to include applied researchers, professionals, and Indigenous and traditional knowledge experts active in the academic, public or private sectors that demonstrate outstanding qualifications and a record of experience and accomplishment in an area clearly related to one of the designated research themes.
+Applicants must be actively engaged in an area of inquiry relevant to the program's themes and objectives, be open to exploring and incorporating comparative, interdisciplinary approaches in their investigations, and interested in developing collaborative activities with other Fulbright Arctic Scholars.
 Particular consideration will be given to candidates who demonstrate how their research project would involve governments, NGOs, businesses, and local communities.
-Full eligibility information and application materials is available on the website of our partner organization, the Council for International Exchange of Scholars.
+Full eligibility information and application materials are available on the website of our partner organization, the Council for International Exchange of Scholars.

 The Fulbright Arctic Initiative for 2015-2016 provided a platform for scholars from across the Arctic region to engage in collaborative thinking, analysis, problem-solving and multi-disciplinary research in one of four areas: Water, Energy, Health, and Infrastructure.

 The second Fulbright Arctic Initiative included both established experts and early-career specialists from the eight Arctic Council states for collaborative research in one of two focus areas: Thriving Communities and Sustainable Economies.